Ackee-Blockchain/solidity-for-vscode/README.md

 - **Analysis does not work when the workspace contains compilation errors**

 The extension relies on the `solc` compiler.
-For this reason, files containing compilation errors and files importing these files cannot be analysed.
+For this reason, files containing compilation errors and files importing these files cannot be analyzed.